sami3898/react-native-clear-data/README.md

 # react-native-clear-data

-This is react native library to delete user's app data or cache
+Sometimes the clearing data is as important as clearing your room.
+This simpler React Native library allows you to clear your app data.

 ## Installation